altair-graphql/altair/packages/altair-docs/docs/plugins/popular-plugins.md

 ---
 parent: Plugins
+order: 2
 ---

-# Popular Altair GraphQL plugins
+# Popular plugins

 You can find published Altair GraphQL plugins by [searching npm](https://www.npmjs.com/search?q=altair-graphql-plugin-) for the "altair-graphql-plugin-" prefix.
 You can learn how to [use the plugins](/docs/plugins/using-plugins) in Altair.